Paul A. Baran: Economic ideas

-According to Baran's categories, "Actual economic surplus" is "the difference between society's actual current output and its actual current consumption," and hence is equal to current savings or accumulation.
-Potential economic surplus," in contrast, is "the difference between that output that could be produced in a given natural and technical environment with the help of employable productive resources, and what might be regarded as essential consumption."
-Baran also introduced the concept of "planned surplus"—a category that could only be operationalized in a rationally planned socialist society.
+Baran's ideas were part of the Neo-Marxian economics school.
+He introduced the "law of rising surplus" to deal with novel complexities raised by the dominance of monopoly capital.
+With Sweezy, Baran explained the importance of this idea, its consistency with Marx's labor concept of value, and its relation to Marx's notion of surplus value.
+According to Baran's categories, as specified in The Political Economy of Growth (1957), "Actual economic surplus" is "the difference between society's actual current output and its actual current consumption.
+It is thus identical to current saving or accumulation".
+"Potential economic surplus", in contrast, is "the difference between the output that could be produced in a given natural and technical environment with the help of employable productive resources, and what might be regarded as essential consumption."
+Baran also discussed the concept of "planned economic surplus"—a category that could only be operationalized in a rationally planned socialist society.
 This was defined as "the difference between society's 'optimum' output available in a historically given natural and technological environment under conditions of planned 'optimal' utilization of all available productive resources, and some chosen 'optimal' volume of consumption."